nirvannar/DisasterResponsePipeline/IntroReadMe.md

 # Disaster Response Pipeline Project
-My second Udacity Project creates a machine learning pipeline to categorize disaster events so that the messages can be viewed by abd sent to the appropriate disaster relief agencies
+My second Udacity Project creates a machine learning pipeline to categorize disaster events so that the messages can be viewed by emergency workersabd sent to the appropriate disaster relief agencies

 # Table of Contents